hbble/monni/README.md

     ```
     pip install -r requirements/base.txt
     ```
-5. Project have localisation feature.
-So if you want to use it, you need to install `gettext`*.
+5. Project have localization feature.
+So if you want to use it, you need to install [gettext](https://www.gnu.org/software/gettext/)*.

     *Tested on `gettext 0.19.8.1 + iconv 1.15`, Windows 10 x64.